2022–23 K–12 School Performance Series

 Bus Reimbursement Program

-All schools attending one of our K–12 School Performance Series in-person engagements are eligible to participate in our bus reimbursement program.
+All schools attending one of our K–12 School Performance Series shows are eligible to participate in our bus reimbursement program.
 Funding for this program is limited, and requests will be considered on a first-come, first-served basis.
 Please let us know if you would like to receive additional information on our bus reimbursement program at the time of registration.

 Jay and Susie Gogue Performing Arts Center at Auburn University

-© 2022 Auburn University
+© 2024 Auburn University

 Auburn University is an equal opportunity educational institution/employer.